Skip to content

 Certificate generation completed successfully!

-- trino-dev.pem (with private key and certificate)
+- .cert/trino-dev.pem (with private key and certificate)

 - trino-tls-secret.yaml (Kubernetes secret manifest)